 To assess students' writing using word processing software with commonly available tools.
 Because the computer plays a significant role in writing production, the technology used to compose is an important part of the writing process and reflects new conditions for writing at school and at work.
-Thus, in 2011, at grades 8 and 12, NAEP will assess writing with word processing software.
-At grade 4, students' keyboarding expertise and experience using computers on assessments will be reviewed as part of the planning process for the NAEP computer-based Writing Assessment for fourth grade students scheduled in 2013.
+Thus, in 2011, at grades 8 and 12, NAEP began to assess writing with word processing software.
+At grade 4, students' keyboarding expertise and experience using computers on assessments was reviewed in 2012 as part of the Grade 4 Writing Computer-Based Assessment Study.

 To measure students' ability to respond to a writing task in an on-demand scenario.
 While writing tasks in schools or the workplace often involve composing and editing processes lasting days or weeks, on-demand writing situations occur in both academic and professional settings where writers must often compose to achieve goals under time constraints.
-The 2011 NAEP Writing Framework is designed to provide information about what students can accomplish in such on-demand writing situations.
+The 2017 NAEP Writing Framework is designed to provide information about what students can accomplish in such on-demand writing situations.